jonr22/dotfiles/README.md

 `.gitconfig` | `git/gitconfig` | The git configuration file, it contains aliases (described below) and some other common settings.
 This sources `.gitconfig.local`.
 `.gitignore` | `git/gitignore` | Files that git should ignore globally.
 `.oh-my-zsh` | `zsh/oh-my-zsh` | The [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) package.
 This contains many aliases and other helpful settings.
 `.tmux.conf` | `tmux/tmux.conf` | Configuration settings for tmux.
 Some of these settings are described below.
 They are all platform independent.
-For mac / linux specific settings (mainly for copy/paste) see the `tmux/tmux.conf.mac` and `tmux/tmux.conf.linux` files described below.
+For OS X / linux specific settings (mainly for copy/paste) see the `tmux/tmux.conf.mac` and `tmux/tmux.conf.linux` files described below.
 This sources `.tmux.conf.local`
 `.vim` | `vim` | The vim directory, this contains all vim plugins/bundles as submodules.
 `.vimrc` | `vim/vimrc` | The vim configuration settings.
 Some of these settings are described below.
 This sources `.vimrc.local`.
 `.zshrc` | `zsh/zshrc` | The main zsh configuration file.
 This sources `aliases`, `env`, and `oh-my-zsh`.